 This is probably a result of copying and pasting text into a Text Block.
 For more information, visit Fixing text formatting.

-Why do my Text Blocks merge together?
+Why are Text Blocks merging?